theibsi/ibsi-doc/docs/03_Image_features.rst

 intensities 2 and 5 are absent in the digital phantom (see :ref:`chap_benchmark_sets` Chapter), but are still evaluated to determine both the fractional volume and the intensity fraction.
-An example IVH for the digital phantom is shown in Table `[TableAUC-CVH] <#TableAUC-CVH>`__.
+An example IVH for the digital phantom is shown in :numref:`TableAUC-CVH`.

+.. _TableAUC-CVH:
-.. table:: Example intensity-volume histogram evaluated at discreteintensities :math:`i` of the digital phantom.
+.. table:: Example intensity-volume histogram evaluated at discrete intensities :math:`i` of the digital phantom.
 The total range
    :math:`\mathbf{G}=[1,6]`, with discretisation interval :math:`w=1`.
 Thus
    :math:`\gamma` is the intensity fraction and :math:`\nu` is the corresponding volume fraction that contains intensity :math:`i` or